 The Staglieno cemetery near Genoa was created in the 19th century.
-It is home not only to those whose bones lie buried beneath, but also to the splendidly ornate display of sculptures erected in their memory.
-Carved from inanimate lumps of stone, these memorials have become more than the monumental tributes they were originally commissioned to be.
+It is home not only to those whose bones lie buried beneath, but also to the ornate display of sculptures erected in their memory.
+Carved from stone, these memorials have become more than the monumental tributes they were originally commissioned to be.
 Now feathered with a gentle coat of dust, each appears to have taken on a life of its own and out of the melancholy of death comes the comforting notion of a presence that will remain.

 Lothar Osterburg’s highly refined photogravures are the perfect print medium for these emotive images of soot, stone and memory.